How to Bypass Screen Time Restrictions in 2025: 6 Ways Kids Bypass iOS Parental Controls

 If your child is determined to remove the restrictions on their device, they might try an unlocking app such as AnyUnlock.

-All they have to do is install the software on a computer, connect their device to the computer with a USB cable and use the software to unlock the screen time passcode — a simple task for any tech-savvy kid.
+All they have to do is install the software on a computer, connect their device to the computer with a USB cable and use the software to unlock the Screen Time passcode — a simple task for any tech-savvy kid.
 Once they’ve done that, they can access the settings menu and remove any restrictions.

 Keep your child’s device updated to the latest iOS version to protect against these exploits, and regularly check their browsing history for such tools.
 It could be a mobile app that is installed on their device, or it could be a software that they’ve downloaded to their computer.
 If you find anything, uninstall it and speak with your child.